 The RSM nodes are allocated as "Bridges regular".
-Until June 1, 2017, this includes all Bridges' GPU nodes.
+This does not include Bridges' GPU nodes.
 Service Units are defined in terms of compute resources:

 1 SU = 1 core-hour

 The LSM and ESM nodes are allocated as "Bridges large".
 Service Units are defined in terms of memory requested:

 Bridges contains two kinds of GPU nodes: NVIDIA Tesla K80s and NVIDIA Tesla P100s.
 Because of the difference in the performance of the nodes, the charges will be different for the two types of nodes.

 The K80 nodes hold 4 GPU units each, each of which can be allocated separately.
 Service units (SUs) are defined in terms of GPU-hours:

 Note that the use of an entire K80 GPU node for one hour would be charged 4 SUs.

 The P100 nodes hold 2 GPU units each, which can be allocated separately.
 Service units (SUs) are defined in terms of GPU-hours: